 At the 2010 Media Consortium membership meeting, we performed a media landscape analysis, asking our members to self-identify their current and future roles/value within the progressive media sector.
 For a deeper review/recap of the process and results, please see this post.
 This new structure for TMC membership is based on the results of this exercise and is designed to simultaneously reflect industry changes and help shape the overarching progressive media sector.
 Internally, this will impact the make up of our membership and the current/potential editorial, training, marketing and business projects that The Media Consortium organizes on behalf of and with its members.

-This document is in development, and this is the first draft attempting to articulate new tiers of membership.
 Existing criteria regarding collaborative spirit and engagement apply across all tiers.

 Membership Tiers